SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/test/java/gotchas/bitwiseoperators/readme.md

 A common heuristic we learn when reviewing code is:

-> "&" or "|" when used in a conditional statement in probably not intended.
+> "&" or "|" when used in a conditional statement is probably not intended.

-In this post we will explore this heuristic a little and identify ways we can identify and fix this.
+In this example we will explore this heuristic a little and identify ways we can identify and fix this.

 ## What's the Problem?
 Bitwise operations work fine with Booleans